solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Whiteboard design session/WDS trainer guide - Migrate and modernize case for Linux and OSS DB to Azure.md

 - Provide feedback on their responses to the business needs and design.

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first which will lead the participants to discover the answers on their own.

 - Provide feedback for their responses to the customer's objections.

-  - Try asking questions first that will lead the participants to discover the answers on their own.
+  - Try asking questions first which will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution